 When a null optional variable is used in Swift, a run-time crash is triggered instantaneously.
 Due to its consistent behavior, this crash forces the bug-fixing process and so, the bugs get fixed instantly.
 As a result, even the development time reduces.

-However, in Objective-C, complete code needs to be written every time there is a change in code.
+However, in Objective-C, complete code needs to be written every time there is a change in the code.
 So, it needs extensive coding and has greater execution time.

-There are many other speed-based advantages that Swift offers over Objective-C apps while developing iOS apps due to which start-ups prefer Swift.
+Similarly, there are many other speed-based advantages that Swift offers over Objective-C apps while developing iOS apps due to which start-ups prefer Swift.

 Highly Safe and Secure

 Safety and security is a very important factor while developing mobile apps.
-Swift has an all-inclusive Security Framework having several APIs that handle authorization services, certificates, keys, trust policies, etc. Some APIs are also used to apply cryptography encryption on the messages.
+Swift has an all-inclusive Security Framework having several APIs that handle authorization services, certificates, keys, trust policies, etc. Some APIs are also used to apply cryptography encryption to the messages.
 Also, as discussed earlier, the use of a nil optional variable makes the bug-fixing process easier and immediate.

 Syntax in Swift forces the coders to write a clean and consistent code.
 It not only saves time but also supports the safety of the apps, though it may feel strict sometimes.
 The way Swift handles the bugs ensures safer applications as compared to Objective-C.